Posted in FI/RE, Resources 16 Comments Advertiser Disclosure

 A lot of readers write to me and say they don’t make enough money to start investing or saving for retirement.
 While there are many early retirement calculators and strategies I recommend, including the $50 a day early retirement strategy, the 1% early retirement strategy is the easiest one to implement due to the simple fact that you can automate it and most people don’t feel any impact reducing their spending or increasing their savings by 1%.

-No matter what percentage of your income or side hustle money you are saving, I recommend you try to escalate your savings percentage as frequently as you can.
+No matter what percentage of your income or side hustle money you are saving, I recommend you try to escalate your savings percentage as frequently as you can (but at a minimum, increase the amount by 1% every 3-4 months until you hit an investing rate of 25%+).
 You can either automate or do this manually using your 401K, Roth IRA, or other investment accounts.
 A lot of 401k providers allow you to increase your savings rate in percentage intervals as frequently as you would like.
 You can also escalate your contributions manually, but doing it automatically is easier and you won’t even notice the difference in your paycheck.
 If you are starting with a 5% savings rate, then escalating your savings 1%, every 3 months you will be saving 25% of your income in 5 years.
 This is the easiest way to escalate your savings rate without feeling it.
 If you do start to feel it, scale back 1% and wait 6 months to try another escalation.

 Another tip, whenever you get a salary increase, reflect this increase in your savings percentage and escalate it, so your take home pays is the same pre-bonus.
 Investing your salary increases and bonuses can have a massive impact on your growth and help you reach early retirement.

-3. Shopping or product comparison: Whenever you shop, calculate savings as a percentage and you will save more
+Whenever you shop, calculate savings as a percentage and you will save more.

 The next time you go to the grocery store, convenience store, or any store where a product is on sale, calculate the sale price as a percentage and don’t just rely on the dollar amount.
 When you are comparing multiple products, it also helps to calculate the percentage difference between the price.